gmonteith/farm-finance/README.md

 `groffer -ms master.ms`

+This will produce the entire document but the table of contents will be at the end of the document.

-To move the contents from the end of the document to the beginning I have a function in my bashrc:
+To view the entire document with the table of contents in its more natural place I have a function in my bashrc:

 ```
 complete-toc()
 {